-In this work, we show that, indeed, $n_+(\ell) = 3\ell$ for every $\ell \geq 1$, which settles the aforementioned conjecture in~\cite{LiptakT03}.
-The $\ell$-minimal graphs we present herein are all \emph{stretched cliques} --- graphs which can be obtained by starting with a complete graph, and applying a number of vertex-stretching operations, which we define in Section~\ref{sec03}.
+We detail the proof of Proposition~\ref{prop502}, as well as establish the $\ell$-minimality of many other graphs, in Section~\ref{sec04}.
+Notably, the $\ell$-minimal graphs we present herein are all \emph{stretched cliques} --- graphs which can be obtained by starting with a complete graph, and applying a number of vertex-stretching operations, which we define in Section~\ref{sec02}.
 We remark that our vertex-stretching operation is a slight variant of that defined in~\cite{AuT24b}, and is closely related to similar operations studied earlier in~\cite{LiptakT03, AguileraEF14, BianchiENT17}.
 More generally, a number of stretched cliques have also been studied as instances of interest for other lift-and-project hierarchies~\cite{PenaVZ07, DobreV15, LaurentV23, Vargas23}.